getgrav/grav-learn/pages/06.forms/01.blueprints/12.example-page-blueprint/docs.md

                 three: Three
 ```

-The fields types you can add are listed in [Available form fields for use in the admin](http://learn.getgrav.org/advanced/blueprints#available-form-fields-for-use-in-the-admin)
+The fields types you can add are listed in [Available form fields for use in the admin](../reference-fields-available)

 ### Field naming

-It's important that fields use the `header.*` structure, so field content is saved to the Page Header when saved.
+It's important that fields use the `header.*` structure, so field content is saved to the **Page Header** when saved.

 ### Create a completely custom page form

-You can avoid extending from the default form, and add just the fields you want.
+You can avoid extending from the default form, and create a page form that is completely unique.

 For example: